Silver (sometimes called silver dapple; in the Rocky Mountain

 FILIGREE

 IN STERLING (x MLF Emotion), f.
 2009.
-Photo by Linda Sterling, Sterling Morgans,
+Photo by Linda Sterling.

 EDGEFIELD VERMEIL (Edgefield Sun Gold x Foxton Frosty Dawn), 2009 buckskin silver filly owned by (and pictured with) Charlene Cook,

-usually-black points of the buckskin are diluted to chocolate and a mix of gray and chocolate hairs by the action of the added silver gene.
-Photo courtesy of Char Cook.
+tail to a mix of gray and chocolate hairs by the action of the added silver gene.
+Photos courtesy of Char Cook.

-POSITIVELY CHARMED (Gone Gold X Foxton Frosty Dawn), 2007 smoky black silver filly owned by Brookridge Morgans.
+POSITIVELY CHARMED (Gone Gold X Foxton Frosty Dawn), 2007 smoky black silver

 "Charli" carries both a cream gene and a silver gene.
-Her color changes from birth to the present

 one cream gene with the silver gene creates some very interesting- and confusing!- colors.
 Taylor's black points, which would be black if he was buckskin-only, are diluted